koraykarsan/Spring-Framework/README.md

 mvn spring-boot:run

-The application will start on http://localhost:8080.

-## In the screenshot below, you can see the main interface of Spring Initializr:
+# In the screenshot below, you can see the main interface of Spring Initializr:

 <img width="1265" alt="Screenshot 2024-05-21 at 15 41 38" src="https://github.com/koraykarsan/Spring-Framework/assets/108725475/02da60f4-5da7-4cc6-af2b-bd24d6b0b280">